 - What is the pain point when they are facing the referral situation?

 - What is the users’ expectation for a good referral experience?

 - What do users expect from a useful LinkedIn referral feature?

 Understand job seeker’s attitude

 - Based on the interview, college students don’t like to use LinkedIn to reach out to people.
-Most students use email or ask their close relationship as a reference or some they already know, such as a professor or past manager. ( If I have more time, I will learn more about people our of the college )
+Most students use email or ask for their close relationships as a reference or some they already know, such as a professor or past manager. ( If I have more time, I will learn more about the people of the college )

 - Most students believe to ask for a referral will bring lots of benefits to them; they are willing to ask for a referral.

 - Most students believe LinkedIn can make a referral experience better, to help people build trust without just sending a cold message.